vaibhav18matere/books/README.md

   - Control your perceptions.
   - Direct your actions properly.
   - Willingly accept what’s outside your control.
     That’s all we need to do.

-  - 5. CLARIFY YOUR INTENTIONS
+  - 5 JAN.
+CLARIFY YOUR INTENTIONS
   - It’s not activity that disturbs people, but false conceptions of things that drive them mad.
   - The second habit in The 7 Habits of Highly Effective People is: begin with an